quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters add database command with file path.
-2. TC validates the database file path format.
-3. TC checks if database path already exists in configuration.
-4. TC adds database location to configuration.
+2. TC adds database location to configuration.
+3. TC displays success message: "Database location added successfully!"

    Use case ends.

 **Extensions**
-* 2a.
+* 1a.
 File path is empty.
-    * 2a1.
+    * 1a1.
 TC displays an error message: "Database path cannot be empty."
+    * 1a2.
+TC prompts user to enter a new database path.
+    * 1a3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 2b.
+* 1b.
 File path contains invalid characters.
-    * 2b1.
+    * 1b1.
 TC displays an error message: "Invalid pathname!
 Database path contains invalid characters."
+    * 1b2.
+TC prompts user to enter a new database path.
+    * 1b3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 2c.
+* 1c.
 File path does not end with .json extension.
-    * 2c1.
+    * 1c1.
 TC displays an error message: "Invalid file format.
 Database path must end with .json"
+    * 1c2.
+TC prompts user to enter a new database path.
+    * 1c3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 3a.
+* 1d.
 Database path already exists in configuration.
-    * 3a1.
+    * 1d1.
 TC displays an error message: "Database location already exists in configuration."

       Use case ends.

-* 4a.
+* 2a.
 Unable to update configuration.
-    * 4a1.
+    * 2a1.
 TC displays an error message: "Failed to update configuration file."
-    * 4a2.
+    * 2a2.
 TC reverts any changes made.

       Use case ends.